TeamHypersomnia/Hypersomnia/docs/pages/content/pages/creating_guns.md

 permalink: creating_guns
 ---

+{% include flavour_creation_tip.html %}

+ToDo: instead of creating detailed guide for this, we should simply introduce a creator window that only shows the most relevant fields for editing.

 ## Prerequisites

-### Preparing the ammunition

-It is fine to reuse an existing cartridge flavour for your new gun.
-For example, both BILMER2000 and Datum Gun shoot cyan charges for their cartridges,
-simply because they are aesthetically compatible.

-If you wish to create a unique ammunition type for your weapon, follow the [gun charge creation guide](creating_charges).

 ### A magazine

-You should never reuse a magazine flavour that is named after a weapon with which it is compatible.
+For your new gun, you should never reuse a magazine flavour that is named after a weapon with which it is compatible.
 Thus, most of the time, you will create your own magazine flavour.

-You will only need a magazine sprite.
+For this, you will only need a magazine sprite.

 Make sure to set a balanced price for the magazine within the [item invariant](item_component).

+#### Preparing the ammunition

+It is fine to reuse an existing cartridge flavour for your new magazine type.
+For example, both BILMER2000 and Datum Gun use the Cyan charge flavour for their cartridges,
+simply because they are aesthetically compatible.

+If you wish to create a unique ammunition type for your weapon, follow the [gun charge creation guide](creating_charges).

+#### Setting the compatible ammunition type

+Navigate to the magazine's [container invariant](container_component), choose Item deposit,
+and set ``only_allow_flavour`` to your cartridge flavour of choice.

+Tweak ``space_available`` to determine how many charges will fit inside.
+You can change the amount of space occupied

 ### A recoil pattern